Contents of Report

 The Galeon 420 Fly has a CE rating of B, with 12 people aboard, but that is in party and sightseeing mode.
 With two couples or a family aboard, i.e. four to six people, we would happily take her to the islands and across the Gulf Stream in reasonable weather.

 In fresh to strong wind conditions – 17 knots to 27 knots – the kind of weather most powerboaters try to avoid, we would not hesitate to take her out with the appropriate crew because of her stout build and high-level of construction, but would operate her from the lower helm in such weather.
-The bulwarks are low on the flying bridge, which are designed for fair weather entertaining, sunning and cruising, not for running in snotty conditions.
+The bulwarks are low on the flying bridge and they are designed for fair weather entertaining, sunning and cruising, not for running in snotty conditions.

 The overhead in the engine room is low, but this is a relatively small boat with a low profile, which is why she looks so sleek.
 Our experience with tight engine rooms is that once they are gotten used to, they are not so onerous as they first seem.
 Just make sure all the through-hull valves and sea strainers can be reached.
 And there are some things that are just better left to a boat yard to fix, anyway.